ardhiyanyanu/demandlane-library/DESIGN.md

 ## User Journey

 ### Admin Registration and Authentication
-- Admin login and get JWT token. (login is pre-seeded for development simplicity, can change using environment variables)
+- Admin login and get JWT token. (login is pre-seeded for development simplicity)
 - Admin create new library staff account with specific roles (password is inputted by admin to simplify development).
 - Library Staff can login and get JWT token.